netskopeoss/CSPM-GCP-AutoRemediation/README.md

 ![](.//media/GCP-autoremediation.a6f08a78-7dbe-4ad8-8fe4-182f022272e4.018.png)

 3. Click on + Create Function
-4. In the Basics details section, enter the following details:
+4. In the Basics details section, enter the following details: <br />
    a.
 Enter a Function Name.

-ex: CIS-1-0-0-1-4-ServiceAccountAdminPrivilege-us-east1.
-Please refer “[Name Preferences for Use cases](#_ymmhl6snxvah)” table
+For example: CIS-1-0-0-1-4-ServiceAccountAdminPrivilege-us-east1.
+Please refer “[Name Preferences for Use cases](#_ymmhl6snxvah)” table <br />

    b.
-Choose a region for which you want to deploy auto remediation from region dropdown.
+Choose a region for which you want to deploy auto remediation from region dropdown. <br />

 ![](.//media/GCP-autoremediation.a6f08a78-7dbe-4ad8-8fe4-182f022272e4.019.png)